Heartland (Shiau novel): Background

 The narrative of Heartland follows three years in the life of Wing Seng, an ambivalent Chinese teenager who experiences a sense of ennui.
 “Wing, who has just been conscripted, is unable to reconcile his future but unwilling to dwell in the past.
 He finds his own meaning in an intense attachment to his surrounding landscape.
 Yet, as relationships and the years slip by him, Wing is irresistibly forced to question his own certainties and the wisdom of the people he values”, Heartland’s synopsis explains.

 Influenced by the style of Czech writer Milan Kundera, the novel juxtaposes precolonial, colonial, and modern narratives, starting with Alexander the Great, believed to be Sang Nila Utama’s ancestor.
 Scholar Makoto Kawaguchi, in his thesis on Heartland written at King’s College London, notes that “the novel weaves episodes from Singapore’s precolonial and colonial past into its main text, drawing on sources such as the Sejarah Melayu (Malay Annals) to provide a counter-narrative to balance Singapore’s technocratic obsession with economic progress.

 During the contemporary settings of Heartland's narrative, as Kawaguchi remarks, Wing Seng “attends an elite junior college after his secondary school education at a neighborhood school but fails to do well enough to make it to university.
 He contemplates a polytechnic education after his national service, a move that has implications for his future mobility and class position in a Singapore concerned with grades and the kinds of schools one attends.
 The novel’s climax lies in Wing’s discovery that the man he had always thought of as Fifth Uncle might actually be his father, a realization that complicates the idea of origin and birth as determinants of individual identity”.

 Kawaguchi observes, in his thesis, “Mapped onto this economic division is a spatial distinction… In one of Heartland’s lyrical passages, this spatial distinction is invoked in order to show that spaces of the heartland are equally as important to the nation as the skyscrapers that comprise the financial district.
 Following an argument between his Fifth Uncle and his mother over the sale of the family flat, a confused Wing takes the lift to the top floor of one of the high-rise flats of his estate.
-The view he takes in was ‘was nothing spectacular like the cityscape, just mundane places he was familiar with.
+The view he takes in ‘was nothing spectacular like the cityscape, just mundane places he was familiar with.
 Yet it was beautiful.
 In the tiny identical rooms, he knew people were eating, making love, watching TV.
 People who were, that afternoon, joyous and celebrating, sad and mourning, full of dreams, washed out with despair.
 Silent as a painting, the estate spoke in its own voice’”.
 It is precisely familiarity, Kawaguchi argues, “that lies at the heart of what makes the ‘mundane places’ of the estate ‘beautiful’, exemplifying Yi-Fu Tan’s assertion that ‘what begins as undifferentiated space becomes place as we get to know it better and endow it with value’”.